Codecademy/docs/documentation/content-standards.md

 ### Standards for the File Name

 The file name should be the title of the entry, in lowercase, with words replaced by dashes and punctuation removed, followed by **.md**.
-So, to give an example, an encylopedia entry titled "How to Create a Codepedia Entry?" should have the file name **how-to-create-a-codepedia-entry.md**.
+So, to give an example, an encylopedia entry titled "How to Create a Codecademy Docs Entry?" should have the file name **how-to-create-a-codecademy-docs-entry.md**.

 ### Standards for the Content